 Dad sings Swing Low Sweet Chariot along with his uke, recorded in his bedroom in his 60s and in the 60s.
 He’d be chuffed to know people might be listening to him playing in 2022!

-Mum helped me too, because she had a love of classical music, and the ballet, and could play the piano to a modest standard herself.
+Mum helped me too, because she had a love of classical music, and the ballet, and could play the piano to a reasonable standard herself.
 She was ‘instrumental’ in arranging piano lessons for me.

 So of the bands I played in for fun, two stand out above all the others.
 Moonshine, my university band, and Belladonna, the folk band I played in just a few years later.